 My mission…

-“The main mission of MuscleMusic is to help artists train their nervous system as their primary instrument.
+MuscleMusic was built to help artists train their nervous system as their primary instrument, so you can struggle less and create more, safely.

 It's a call for artists to become nervous system virtuosos—not just emotional messengers or survival machines.
 Because when my life fell apart at 35, I knew there was a better way…